-(1) For those options granted on August 26, 2013 and expiring on August 25, 2023, the right to exercise vested 100% on the first anniversary of the date of grant.
+- (1) For those options granted on August 26, 2013 and expiring on August 25, 2023, the right to exercise vested 100% on the first anniversary of the date of grant.
 For those options granted on January 10, 2014 and expiring on January 9, 2024, the right to exercise vests one-third on the first anniversary of the date of grant, with the remaining rights vesting quarterly over the remaining two years.
-For those options granted to Mr. Samant on January 10, 2014 and expiring on January 9, 2024, 17,500 shares subject to such options vested upon the achievement of specified performance goals and

-32,500 shares subject to such options did not vest and were cancelled as of December 31, 2015 due toother specified performance goals not having been met as of such date.
-For those options granted to Mr. Samant on January 19, 2015 and expiring on January 18, 2025, 12,500 shares subject to such options vested upon the achievement of specified performance goals and 12,500 shares subject to such options did not vest and were cancelled as of December 31, 2015 due to other specified performance goals not having been met as of such date.
-For those options granted to Mr. Samant on January 15, 2016 and expiring on January 14, 2026, 21,250 shares subject to such options vested upon the achievement of specified performance goals and 21,250 shares subject to such options did not vest and were cancelled as of December 31, 2016 due to other specified performance goals not having been met as of such date.
-For all other options, the right to exercise vests 25% on the first anniversary of the date of grant, with the remaining rights vesting quarterly over the remaining three years.

-(2) The market value of the RSUs is determined by multiplying the number of shares underlying the RSUs by the closing price for our common stock of \$2.30 on December 31, 2016.
+For those options granted to Mr. Samant on January 10, 2014 and expiring on January 9, 2024, 17,500 shares subject to such options vested upon the achievement of specified performance goals and 32,500 shares subject to such options did not vest and were cancelled as of December 31, 2015 due to other specified performance goals not having been met as of such date.
+For those options granted to Mr. Samant on January 19, 2015 and expiring on January 18, 2025, 12,500 shares subject to such options vested upon the achievement of specified performance goals and 12,500 shares subject to such options did not vest and were cancelled as of December 31, 2015 due to other specified as of December 31, 2015 due to other specified as of December 31, 2015 due to other specified performance goals and 12,500 shares subject to such options did not vest and were cancelled as of December 31, 2015 due to other specified performance goals not having been met as of such date.
+For those options granted to Mr. Samant on January 15, 2016 and expiring on January 14, 2026, 21,250 shares subject to such options vested upon the achievement of specified performance goals and 21,250 shares subject to such options vested upon the achievement of specified achievement goals and 25,000 shares subject to such options vested upon the achievement of specified achievement goals and 21,200 shares subject to such options did not vest and were cancelled as of December 31, 2017 due to other specified performance goals not having been met as of such date.
+For and were cancelled as of December 31, 2017 due to other specified performance goals not having been met - (2) The market value of the RSUs is determined by multiplying the number of shares underlying the RSUs by the closing price for our common stock of \$1.83 on December 31, 2017.